D4ttatraya/d4ttatraya.github.io/README.md

 # Personal Website Repository
-This is repository for my personal [website and blogs - d4ttatraya.gihub.io](https://d4ttatraya.github.io).
+This is repository for my personal [website and blogs: d4ttatraya.github.io](https://d4ttatraya.github.io).
 Please visit!

 This is based on [GitHub Pages](https://pages.github.com0 - Websites for you and your projects.
 It’s really great way to go online with our website without worrying about maintenance, cost, security and complexity.